5 Ways to Reduce Computer Time in Your Classroom When Using Digital Resources

 - Reinforce: Students apply what they’ve learned in scenarios

-Every module within the AES digital curriculum follows these four phases.
+Every module within the AES curriculum system follows these four phases.

 When used successfully, the four phases ensure your students learn in more ways than just a computer screen.